-Transfer with an Associate in Arts Degree
+Transfer with an Associate in Arts or Associate in Science Degree

-The Associate in Arts degree (AA) satisfies the Grand View University General Education Core requirements for the baccalaureate degree except for the composition and quantitative reasoning courses (unless fulfilled by transfer coursework), Core Seminar II, and the required number of outcome iterations (number determined by class status on entry to the University; see pg.
-61).
+The Associate in Arts (AA) and Associate in Science (AS) degrees satisfy the Grand View University General Education Core requirements for the baccalaureate degree except for the composition and quantitative reasoning courses (unless fulfilled by transfer coursework), Core Seminar II, and the required number of outcome iterations (number determined by class status on entry to the University; see pg.
+59).
 The student must have graduated from an accredited institution and earned a 2.00 cumulative grade point average on a 4.00 system based on work completed at all institutions attended, and have satisfied Grand View's Quantitative Reasoning and Composition course requirements.
-Students holding Associate in Arts degrees from accredited institutions based outside the United States are required to satisfy Grand View's Quantitative Reasoning and Composition course requirements.
+Students holding Associate in Arts or Associate in Science degrees from accredited institutions based outside the United States are required to satisfy Grand View's Quantitative Reasoning and Composition course requirements.
 The maximum number of transfer credits accepted from junior/community colleges is 75 semester hours.
 All junior/community college transfer credit is considered lower division credit.

-Students holding any other Associate's degree other than an Associate of Arts degree are not exempt from the general degree requirements.
+Students holding any other Associate's degree other than an Associate of Arts or Associate in Science degree are not exempt from the general degree requirements.